kcenon/monitoring_system/docs/MIGRATION_GUIDE_V2.md

 ### Q1: Do I need to migrate immediately?

-**A**: No. v1.x code continues to work with deprecation warnings.
+**A**: No. Existing code continues to work with deprecation warnings.
 However, migration is recommended for:
 - New projects
 - Code that needs testing improvements
 - Systems requiring flexibility

 ---

-### Q2: Can I mix v1.x and v2.0 code?
+### Q2: Can I mix old and new code?

 **A**: Yes, but not recommended.
 The transition headers provide compatibility:
 ```cpp